asy0314/QR-Factorization-with-Shifts/README.md

 # How to run
 1. install Julia version 1.8 on your computer

-2. open your terminal, run the command: julia --project=. driver.jl
+2. open your terminal, go to the directory of those files, and run the command: julia --project=. driver.jl

+3. The implemetation will output two convergence figures in pdf at the current folder

 # contents of function_code.jl
 a: reduce a symmetric matrix A to Hessenberg form using Householder reflections